Arc-Computer/ATLAS/gkd_two_gear_gkd_blog_draft.md

-# Two Gears of On-Policy Distillation from Atlas SDK Traces
+# A Two-Gear Methodology for Production-Grade On-Policy Distillation

-Atlas is a system for continual learning from agent workflows, designed to close the loop between real-world agent execution and model improvement.
-The platform is composed of two parts: the **Atlas SDK**, a runtime component that captures rich causality data from agent interactions, and **Atlas Core**, an offline training engine that uses this data to build better models.

-Atlas is built for teams who want continual learning directly from runtime experience.
-The SDK captures causality traces (student attempt → teacher intervention → outcome) in production; Atlas Core turns those traces into new checkpoints without building a fresh data pipeline.
-RLVR, self-play, and LoRA adapters are powerful, but they all require bespoke reward wiring or infrastructure work.
-We wanted to document what happens when you stay entirely inside the trace stream and use on-policy distillation as the first lever in your roadmap.

-This note walks through two Generalized Knowledge Distillation (GKD) runs on the same GSM8K dataset exported from the SDK and stored in Postgres.
-Both use stock Atlas tooling (Hydra configs + `scripts/validate_gkd.py`) and run on a single NVIDIA DGX Spark.
-The only difference is the operating point:

-- **Gear 1 — Fast Sweep**: Default config for quick plumbing checks and rapid iteration.
-- **Gear 2 — High-Quality Sweep**: Tighter reward filters and conservative generation/optimizer settings for higher reliability targets.

-We’ll fill in the final telemetry (loss curves, Baseline Comparison metrics, token deltas) once the runs complete; the rest of the workflow and reasoning is documented here so other researchers can reproduce it.
+Modern Large Language Models (LLMs) are largely static after deployment.
+Despite their emergent capabilities, they cannot continually learn from new experiences, a limitation that researchers have compared to a form of anterograde amnesia.
+To overcome this, a system must not only be exposed to new data but learn from it in a way that is both sample-efficient and computationally feasible.
+The research community is increasingly recognizing that the solution requires moving beyond simple outcome-based supervision to learning from rich, process-level data that contains causal and interventional signals.

+The ATLAS architecture is designed to provide exactly this.
+It creates a tight continual learning loop by capturing interventional, on-policy traces from agent-teacher interactions at runtime.
+This causality data is then fed to a dual-component Learning Engine, which can use either Reinforcement Learning (RL) or On-Policy Distillation (GKD) to create improved models.
+We consider GKD the workhorse of this engine; when a reliable teacher is present, it offers a more direct and compute-efficient path to model improvement than RL.

+However, operationalizing GKD is not trivial.
+A single set of distillation parameters cannot serve both the need for rapid, diagnostic validation and the need for slower, high-reliability production checkpoints.
+In this research note, we introduce and validate a **two-gear distillation methodology**, a repeatable engineering pattern designed to solve this problem.
+We demonstrate the effectiveness of this methodology by applying it to the public GSM8K benchmark, providing a rigorous, reproducible validation of the two-gear pattern as a template for structured and scalable continual learning.

 ---

-## Why Two Gears?

-A managed continual learning service needs to balance two competing demands: the need for rapid, iterative validation and the push for production-grade reliability.
-How do you quickly check if a new batch of production traces has broken the pipeline?
-And how do you schedule the deeper, more expensive runs for workflows that demand 95%+ success rates?
+## The Central Question: How Do We Manage the Cadence of Learning?

+The ATLAS architecture gives us the *what*—a continual learning loop powered by GKD.
+But it doesn't prescribe the *how*.
+This led us to the central operational question that motivated this experiment: **How can we design a distillation workflow that is both fast enough for rapid, diagnostic validation and reliable enough for production?**

+A single, monolithic training configuration can't solve this.
+A fast run might not be high-quality enough for a production checkpoint.
+A high-quality run is too slow and expensive to use as a quick sanity check on a new batch of data.
+Answering this question requires creating a system with multiple, distinct operating points.

-This requires a system with multiple operating points.
-Instead of treating distillation as a monolithic process, we define two "gears" that use the exact same training pipeline but with different Hydra configurations.
-This allows a research team to shift between a fast, diagnostic cadence and a high-quality, reliability-focused cadence without ever leaving the Atlas framework.
-One gear is for plumbing checks and directional feedback; the other is for hitting SLAs.
+Our solution is to treat distillation not as a single process, but as a **two-gear methodology**.
+We define two "gears" that use the exact same training pipeline but are parameterized by different Hydra configs.
+This allows our team to shift between a fast, diagnostic cadence and a high-quality, reliability-focused cadence with a single command-line override, making the trade-off between speed and quality a deliberate, repeatable choice.

 ---

-## Experiment Setup
+## Experimental Validation on GSM8K

-Our goal is to isolate the impact of the configuration, so both runs share an identical foundation.
+To validate our methodology, we designed an experiment to isolate the impact of the configuration.
+Both runs share an identical foundation.

 - **Hardware**: Single DGX Spark (using the `nvcr.io/nvidia/pytorch:25.09-py3` container).
 - **Models**: A `Qwen/Qwen2.5-14B-Instruct` teacher and a `Qwen/Qwen2.5-7B-Instruct` student.
-- **Data**: A GSM8K dataset of 8,792 traces captured via the Atlas SDK, with 7,473 used for training and 1,319 for evaluation.
-The data is streamed directly from Postgres using the runtime storage client.
+- **Data**: The public `gsm8k` dataset (`main` subset) from the Hugging Face Hub.
+We use the standard train/test split, resulting in 7,473 training examples and 1,319 evaluation examples.
 - **Trainer**: The stock `AtlasGKDTrainer` (`trainer=gkd` in Hydra), invoked via the `scripts/validate_gkd.py` validation script.
 - **Metrics**: We track `train/loss`, `grad_norm`, and `eval/loss`, alongside wall-clock time and the Baseline Comparison telemetry (success delta and token reduction) logged to WandB.

 ---

-## Gear 1 · The Fast Sweep
+## Gear 1 · The Diagnostic Run

-What can a 12-hour run on a single DGX tell us?
-The primary goal of the fast gear is to confirm that the end-to-end loop—from SDK trace capture to GKD training—is sound.
-It’s a sanity check, designed to provide directional telemetry and catch regressions before committing to a multi-day run.
+The primary goal of the diagnostic gear is to serve as a sanity check, confirming the end-to-end training pipeline is sound.
+In a ~12-hour run, it provides directional telemetry and allows us to catch regressions before committing to a multi-day run.

 **Config Highlights:**
 - `lmbda=1.0`, `beta=0.5`